-Compared to many countries and especially western developed nations, the buying process is not particularly straightforward in Italy.
+Compared to many countries, especially Western developed nations, the buying process is not particularly straightforward in Italy.
 To many, it will seem a long, unwieldy, and complicated process.

 The Bank of Italy notes that statistically, the average timeframe to complete a residential purchase in Italy is nine months.

-The buyer resources you need to assemble are not necessarily easy to identify or source in Italy, and you may be dissuaded to use other professionals by the seller or their agents.
+The buyer resources you need to assemble are not necessarily easy to identify or source in Italy, and you may be dissuaded from using other professionals by the seller or their agents.

 This is why having a trusted property consultant to help you through the buying process can be invaluable.

 Buying property in Italy: pitfalls and how to avoid them

 Being prepared will reap many rewards and protect you from a poor outcome or a delayed purchase timeframe.

-1. Make sure your estate agent is properly licenced and registered
+1. Make sure your estate agent is properly licensed and registered

 If you follow this path, it exposes you as a buyer to significant risks.